FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 6 - Visual Studio Team Services (VSTS)/README.md

 ## Let's Get Started

-First we need an account.
+First, we need an account.
 Navigate with your favorite browser to https://www.visualstudio.com/team-services/ and click on the `Get started for free >` button.
 Use the same credential as you are using for the Azure.portal.com.
-After few minutes you should see your greetings in VSTS.
+After few minutes, you should see your greetings in VSTS.

 ## Create a Project